mitchgavan/mitchgavan.github.io/_posts/2019-02-24-react-serverless-shop.md

 )}
 {% endhighlight %}

 Our `CheckoutForm` component is enclosed within the Stripe Elements components.
 The `StripeProvider` component initializes Stripe and passes in your publishable key.
-This is a test key, you'll need to get your key from your Stripe account dashboard.
+Note that you'll need to get your public key from your Stripe account dashboard.

 The Elements component creates an Elements group.
 When you use multiple Stripe Elements components instead of the combined `CardElement` that we're using, the Elements group indicates they're related.
 For example, if you used separate components for the card number, expiration date, and CVC, you would put them all in the same Elements group.
 Note that Elements must contain the component that we wrapped with `injectStripe`.